aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-eml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to EML?</h2>

+WordML is an XML-based format used to store Microsoft Word documents.
+It is an open standard format that is used to store documents in a structured manner.
+EML is an email message format used by many email clients and services.
+It is a text-based format that stores the message in plain text, including the headers, body, and attachments.
+Converting WordML to EML allows users to send documents as email messages, which can be easily shared with others.

+<h2>How Aspose.Total Helps for WordML to EML Conversion?</h2>

-For a Python developer, who is trying to add a WORDML to EML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EML format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that makes the conversion of WordML to EML easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EML format.
+This API helps developers to automate the conversion process and add the feature of WordML to EML conversion within their application.

 {{% /blocks/products/pf/feature-page-summary %}}